StickOnAStick/HearSay/WorkerQueueLayer/README.md

 `sudo docker stop rabbit1` Will only stop the container from executing code.
 It will __NOT__ remove it from your container list.

 `sudo docker rm rabbit` Removes the container and allows you to start a new one.
 Ex: start new container with different memory parameters.

+## Debuging
+To check the logs of the rabbitmq server use `sudo docker logs rabbit1`

 ## Sender, Reciever and Queue